Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 import { isLiveMode } from "@azure-tools/test-recorder";

 it("test-title", function () {
-  if (!isLiveMode()) this.skip(); // This skips the test in record and playback modes
+  // isPlaybackMode() and isRecordMode() methods are also available from recorder. if (!isLiveMode()) this.skip(); // This skips the test in record and playback modes
   // Test goes here...
   // ...